Yang Zi (actress): Endorsements

+Yang has become one of China's most in demand brand ambassador due to her nationwide popularity.
+She endorses a wide range of products including food and beverages, daily necessities and hygiene products, fashion and beauty, mobile applications and games etc. She endorses many well-known international brands including Valentino, Prada Beauty, APM Monaco, and Michael Kors, as well as big domestic brands such as Bosideng, Yang Yuan Qing and BOLON Eyewear.
+In August 2022, Chery Automobile announced Yang as their global brand ambassador.

+On 3 July 2023, Yang was appointed as the official ambassador for MLB China.
+She attended the MLB All Star Game in Seattle on 11 July.
+In October, she attended the Valentino Paris Fashion Week show and was subsequently announced as Valentino's brand ambassador the month after.
+APM Monaco announced Yang as their Global Brand Ambassador in December and in April the following year, she launched her own Capsule Collection with the brand.
+In January 2024, Yang was announced as Prada's makeup and fragrance ambassador.
+In September, she took on the title of Michael Kors's APAC brand ambassador.

 Stage performances

 On 27 January 2017, Yang appeared on the stage of CCTV Spring Festival Gala for the first time and performed the opening song "Beautiful Youths of China" with her sisters from Ode to Joy and TFBoys.
-On 16 September, Yang appeared as a special guest at Vision Wei's 10th Anniversary Concert in Beijing, performing "Looking for Someone" and "Our Little World" with the singer.
-On 15 February 2018, Yang attended the CCTV Spring Festival Gala and performed a comedy skit called "At Your Service" with Lin Yongjian, Li Mingqi and Dai Chunrong.
-On 31 December, Yang participated in the Hunan TV New Year Eve Concert and performed a song titled "Unsullied" which is the opening theme song of her drama Ashes of Love.
+On 16 September, she appeared on Vision Wei's 10th Anniversary Concert in Beijing as a special guest, performing "Looking for Someone" and "Our Little World" with the singer.
+On 15 February 2018, she participated in the comedy skit "At Your Service" at the CCTV Spring Festival Gala with Lin Yongjian, Li Mingqi, and Dai Chunrong.
+On 31 December, she attended the Hunan TV New Year Eve Concert and performed the song "Unsullied" which is the opening theme song of her drama Ashes of Love.